 - You have collections totaling more than $750 per applicant

-- Debt to income ratio must be less than 40%
+- Current Debt to income ratio must be less than 15% pre-mortgage payment

 - Curious what your current credit looks like?
 You can pull your credit report once per year at no cost from any of these sources:

 Willing to Partner with Habitat

 Habitat homebuyers will be required to perform “sweat equity” as down payment on their home by helping build their own home and the homes of other Habitat homebuyers.
 Additionally, time spent meeting with Habitat staff, attending financial and homeownership workshops and classes, and any other required meetings count toward the total sweat equity hours.
-You can also earn hours by working in our Habitat Store.
+You can also earn hours by working in our Habitat Store and Habitat Affiliate Office.

-If you are ready to get started, join us for one of our Homeowner Informational Meetings.
-Meetings cover the application process and requirements and allow time for questions.
+If you are ready to get started, please watch our Homeowner Informational video that covers the application process and requirements.